socialitylab/socialitylab.github.io/README.md

 # Human Sociality Lab
-👋 Hi, we're the Human Sociality Lab at Penn State and Washington State Universities.
+👋 Hi, we're the Human Sociality Lab at Penn State University.
 These are the building blocks for the HSL website, hosted at www.socialitylab.org.
 You can find out more about us at that site or on Bluesky @socialitylab